patridge/patridgedev.com-jekyll/_posts/2018-10-22-add-variables-to-your-custom-dotnet-new-template.md

 ## Changing input parameter casing

-There are lots of things we can do to incoming parameter values, but we’ll start with a simple one: forcing something to all uppercase or lowercase.
-If you're taking in an input from a user of your template, you can’t always rely on them providing the expected input.
+There are lots of things we can do to incoming parameter values, but we'll start with a simple one: forcing something to all uppercase or lowercase.
+If you're taking in an input from a user of your template, you can't always rely on them providing the expected input.
 For example, if you expect an ID field in your template to have letters in uppercase only, you will want to set it up to enforce that when the templated content is generated.

 We add this string modification as a second symbol that will derive a modified value from the original, keeping the original also available if you need it.
 To do so, return to your **.template.config** > **template.config** file.